 Waterproof Cases, Backpacks, Bags

-These gel filled, moisture absorbers are perfect additions to your gear bag.
-They help minimize the amount of water vapor surrounding your equipment which all around is a better way to keep your camera and lenses operating smoothly and extending their life.
+These gel-filled, moisture absorbers are perfect additions to your gear bag.
+They help minimize the amount of water vapor surrounding your equipment, which will keep your camera and lenses operating smoothly and extend their life.

 Light, cheap, and easy to store, an emergency blanket can be used to protect gear from the elements and is an effective ground cover to kneel or put your equipment on.